Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Gowanbrae, placing the area among the bottom 25% of areas assessed nationally

-Gowanbrae averaged approximately 2 new dwelling approvals annually, with 11 approved between FY-21 and FY-25.
-In FY-26, 4 approvals have been recorded so far.
-Over the past five financial years, an average of 1.8 people moved to the area per dwelling built.
-However, this figure increased to 6.8 people per dwelling over the last two financial years, indicating growing popularity and potential undersupply.
+Based on AreaSearch analysis, Gowanbrae averaged approximately 2 new dwelling approvals annually.
+Between FY-21 and FY-25, an estimated 11 homes were approved, with a further 4 approved in FY-26.
+Over the past five financial years, an average of 1.7 people moved to the area per dwelling built.
+However, this increased to 6.8 people per dwelling over the past two financial years.

-New properties are constructed at an average expected cost of $886,000, targeting the premium segment.
-In FY-26, there have been $23,000 in commercial approvals, suggesting minimal commercial development activity.
-Compared to Greater Melbourne, Gowanbrae has significantly lower construction levels, 89.0% below the regional average per person.
-Recent development consists entirely of detached houses, maintaining the area's suburban identity with a concentration of family homes suited for buyers seeking space.
-Developers are building more traditional houses than the current mix suggests (69.0% at Census), indicating strong demand for family homes despite density pressures.
+New properties are constructed at an average expected cost of $886,000.
+This year, there have been $23,000 in commercial approvals, indicating minimal commercial development activity.
+Compared to Greater Melbourne, Gowanbrae has substantially reduced construction levels, 89.0% below the regional average per person.
+Recent development has consisted entirely of detached houses, sustaining the area's suburban identity.
+Developers are building more traditional houses than the current mix suggests, indicating strong demand for family homes despite density pressures.

-Gowanbrae has approximately 1010 people per dwelling approval, reflecting an established market.
-According to AreaSearch's latest quarterly estimate, the location is projected to add 1,133 residents by 2041.
-If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and supporting price growth.
+The location has approximately 1009 people per dwelling approval, demonstrating an established market.
+Future projections estimate Gowanbrae will add 1,150 residents by 2041.
+If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development